-Viper manufactures some of the best car security systems on the market, and this is the company’s most affordable option.
-But even an entry-level alarm system will help protect your vehicle from unwanted attention.
+Viper is one of the industry leaders in car security systems.
+This model is the company’s most affordable option.
+However, even a pretty basic alarm system will help protect your vehicle from unwanted attention.

-For just under $90, you’ll get a nice set of features that competes well with even the best car alarm system.
-The Viper 3105V includes a Failsafe Starter Kill, which disables the ignition in the car when the system is armed.
+For just under $60, the Viper 3105V includes a Failsafe Starter Kill, which disables the ignition in the car when the system is armed.
 It also includes two four-button remotes that work a quarter-mile away from the vehicle, a loud six-tone siren, and an anti-carjacking system, among plenty of other features.
-All these features can be manipulated via the two remote control key fobs that come with the system.
+Viper 3105V is a portable car alarm.
+So, all these features can be manipulated via the two remote control key fobs that come with the system.

 This is a one-way system, so information only goes from your key fob to the car, not the other way around.
 That means that you won’t get feedback from your car to tell you that your commands are actually being executed.
 More importantly, the system has no way of notifying you that the alarm has been triggered, so you have to be in hearing range to know what is happening.
 This explains the low price.

-If you’re still on the fence about owning an alarm system, the Viper 3105V is the perfect entry-level product for you.
+If you’re looking for a cheap car alarm system, then the Viper 3105V is the perfect entry-level product for you.

 The Stinger DoubleGuard shock sensor detects impact and can differentiate between light or unintentional hits from proper emergencies.
-When it does detect the latter, a loud 120 dB Neo Revenger six-tone siren screams.
+When it does detect the latter, a loud 120 dB Neo Revenger six-tone siren goes off.

-You can get this entry-level two-way car alarm system for as little as $166.50.
+You can get this entry-level two-way Viper alarm for as little as $180.
 For that price, you also get an extra one-way remote.

 The simple, elegant two-way remote control sits comfortably in the palm of your hand and manages to be both lightweight and sturdy at the same time.
-It can exchange signals with your vehicle from up to a mile away, and it can even start a manual transmission vehicle.
+It can exchange signals with your vehicle from up to a mile away.
+Moreover, it can even start a manual transmission vehicle.
 In order to prevent signal disruption and cloning, the remote control employs state-of-the-art SuperCode encryption software.
-You can be certain that no one will be able to make another copy of your key with this encryption algorithm active.
+You can be sure that no one can make another copy of your key with this encryption algorithm active.

-As with all other Viper alarm systems, this comes with the company’s guaranteed protection plan.
-This is like an insurance policy; if your car gets stolen within a year of installing the Viper security system, the company will refund your comprehensive insurance deductible up to $2,500.
+As is common with a Viper alarm system, this comes with the company’s guaranteed protection plan.
+This is like an insurance policy.
+So, if your car gets stolen within a year of installing the system, the company will refund your comprehensive insurance deductible up to $2,500.

 The alarm sounds with a Neo Revenger six-tone siren at 120 dB.
 Even if the siren is disabled, the carjacker will be stopped by the Failsafe Starter Kill, which disables the ignition.

-Securing your car has never been easier than with the Python 5105P aftermarket car alarm.
-In this most basic of packages you get three one-way remote controllers with a quarter-mile range.
+Securing your car has never been easier than with the Python 5105P best aftermarket car alarm.
+In this basic package, you get three one-way remote controllers with a quarter-mile range.
 Of course, as with all other products on the market, the range was tested in ideal conditions with a clear line of sight.

 If you already own the Python SmartStart system, the alarm system will be connected to your smartphone.
-A simple graphical interface in the app shows the armed/disarmed status of your alarm and allows you to control it from virtually anywhere.
+A simple graphical interface in the app shows the armed/disarmed status of your alarm.
+This smartphone car alarm allows you to control it from virtually anywhere.
 You can assign several users to the app, which is great for families.
 You can also control several vehicles from one account.

 Python alarm systems are equipped with the Revenger six-tone siren, as well as a horn honk.
-This should be enough to deter any joyriders from targeting your car alarm.
+This should be enough to deter any joyriders from targeting your car alarm, making it the best car alarm for vandalism.
 At the same time, the Stinger DoubleGuard shock sensor ensures the alarm doesn’t get triggered by little more than a slight breeze, as many older alarms do.

-This car alarm system is listed for just under $99.95 on Amazon.
+You can get this car alarm system for just under $90 on Amazon.

 A two-way remote control system means double security.
-You can issue the command to lock your car and arm your alarm, and at the same time receive confirmation that it has actually happened.
-With this Python system, you can do all this at an incredible one-mile range.
+You can issue the command to lock your car and arm your alarm.
+At the same time, you receive confirmation that it has actually happened.
+With Python’s best car alarm system, you can do all this at an incredible one-mile range.

 The backlit LCD display shows all pertinent information in a clear and unambiguous way.
 You can lock or unlock your doors, arm the alarm, pop the trunk, or even activate the handy panic mode, which sounds the alarm with the push of a button.
-This can especially be useful when you forget where you parked your car in a big parking lot.
+This can be especially useful if you forget where you parked your car in a big parking lot.

 The system can be linked to a smartphone, opening up an even greater range of capabilities and options.
-You can use the car starter system to turn on your car remotely – even if it’s a manual shift—and start the heating so your car is nice and warm when you get to it.
+It’s also a contender for the best car alarm with a remote start that allows you to turn on your car from a distance—even if it’s a manual shift—and start the heating so your car is nice and warm when you get to it.

-The battery inside is easy to maintain; it only needs to be charged for an hour every six months.
-And we haven’t even got to the price.
-At just under $160, this high-end car alarm system is a steal, no pun intended.
+The battery inside is easy to maintain.
+It only needs to be charged for an hour every six months.
+Lastly, we should discuss the price.
+At just under $130, when compared with other car alarm prices, this high-end car alarm system is a steal, no pun intended.